Training Planning - Part 3

 Training Setting

-Before you can decide on a what you are going to do, you first need to decide on what you want to get out of your running and what resources you have to try to achieve that.
+Before you can decide on what you are going to do, you first need to decide on what you want to get out of your running and what resources you have to try to achieve that.
 This is crucial and forms quite a long list.

 Suggested Sessions